xieby1/deterministic_checkpoints/README.md

 Before using this project, you need to prepare the SPEC CPU2006 program source code yourself.
 Please follow these steps:

 1. Obtain the SPEC CPU2006 source code (we cannot provide the source code due to licensing restrictions).
+2. It is recommended to store the SPEC CPU2006 source code directory separately, not in the same location as this repository.
-2. Rename the obtained source code folder to "spec2006".
+3. Rename the obtained source code folder to "spec2006", like ~/workspace/spec2006.
+4. Please do not modify the source code, as this may cause the build to fail.
+5. Note that the spec2006/default.nix directory in this repository is different from the SPEC CPU2006 source code directory.
+The former can be considered as a Nix build script.

 ## Nix Installation and Usage